wrichter/clickgame/README.md

     // when connection is closed, stop sending clicks to server
     // when connection is lost, reconnect to server
     ```

+1. Server (server.js)
+    ```
+    // create websocket server
+    // create pub/sub broker connection
+    // subscribe to topic on broker and forward any message to websocket clients
+    // when broker connection is established...
+    // ...start publishing new messages from websocket to topic on broker
+    // when the process exits, clean up
+    ```

+## Adjust client (index.html)
+Executing these changes will yield [result/index.html](result/index.html).

+1. Remove the &lt;h1> element.

 1. Add to the JavaScript to open a web socket back to the server:
     ```